mini-demand-side-platform/feature-store/README.md

 Arguments:
 - feature_name: The name of the feature.
 - source_table_name: The source table name for the feature engineering.
-- source_column_name: The source table name for the feature engineering.
+- source_column_name: The source column name for the feature engineering.
-- function_name: The postgresql function name for you to actully run the feature enginnering job.
+- function_name: The postgresql function name for you to actully run the feature engineering job.
 - description: For you to add description for the feature.
 - mapping_rules: The mapping rules for you to specify the feature mapping from string to float.
 See example below.
 ```bash